SalomePlatform/yacs/doc/operations.rst

 .. centered::
   **Export schema dialog**

 YACS module writes description of a schema and its child objects into an XML file.
 Additionally, schema 2D presentation data is saved in new created XML file.

 Open/Save a study
 -----------------
 The user can start his work with the saved earlier study document.
 To open a saved study, the user has to activate common SALOME GUI operation with help of **Open** command from :ref:`file` or **Open document** toolbar button on the :ref:`standard`.
+SALOME unpacks
-SALOME unpacks YACS XML files from the study.
-YACS module reads them and re- creates the study structure.
+YACS XML files from the study.
+YACS module reads them and recreates the study structure.
 If XML files in a study have incorrect structure, YACS GUI says that the loaded study is incomplete by showing an error message.

 .. image:: images/functionality_list_4.png
   :align: center